kairosdb/metrics4j/README.md

 #### BagCollector
 This collector does not do any aggregation.
 Whatever value was put into the collector is reported using the time of the put or the Instant if one was provided.
-BagCollector can collect Long, Double and String values.
+BagCollector can collect Long, Double, Duration and String values.

+* _report-unit:_ (NANOS, MICROS, MILLIS, SECONDS, MINUTES, HOURS, DAYS), set the units values are reported in.
+This only applies to Duration values.

 #### Chained Collectors
 There is a chain collector for each type of data: ChainedDoubleCollector,